iamfuyu1031/CAPTCHA-Breaker/README.md

 ## Intorduction
 CAPTCHA is short for 'Completely Automated Public Turing test to tell Computers and Humans Apart', which is widely used to determine whether or not the user is human.

-The is the code to break man-shape letter CAPTCHA.
+This is the code to break man-shape letter CAPTCHA.
 The idea is taken from http://www.boyter.org/decoding-captchas/.

 The folder `example-captcha` shows the examples of the CAPTCHA iamges that we are trying to break.
 The folder `iconset` provides the training set of the CAPTCHA characters.
 The file `captcha-breaker.py` is the Python code to break the CAPTCHA.
 The file `out.png` is the CAPTCHA image that we want to break.